dosen4552/Testing-Randomization-Assumption-Clustering-Based-Approach/README.md

 # Testing-Randomization-Assumption-Clustering-Based-Approach
-This is an implementation of clustering approach for testing randomization assumption
+This is an implementation of clustering approach for testing randomization assumption: https://arxiv.org/abs/2107.00815

 # Example
 ```python